totemo/watson/README.md

 ### Managing Edits By Specific Players

-To hide only the edits (outlines, vectors and ore deposit labels) belonging to specific player or list of player names:
+To hide only the edits (outlines, vectors and ore deposit labels) belonging to a specific player or list of player names:

     /w edits hide Notch